czczc/wire-cell-tutorial/install.md

 [[toc]]
 --->

-There are several different ways to install Wire-Cell Toolkit on your local computer (see, e.g. [here](https://wirecell.github.io/manual.html#outline-container-orga7919bf)).
-To avoid the burden of choice overloading and get you started as quickly as possible, we describe an **officially recommended** way of installation: using the [cvmfs](https://cernvm.cern.ch/) network file system and the [singularity](https://singularity.lbl.gov/) container.
+There are several ways to install Wire-Cell Toolkit on your local computer (see, e.g. [here](https://wirecell.github.io/manual.html#outline-container-orga7919bf)).
+To avoid choice overloading and get you started as quickly as possible, we describe an **officially recommended** way of installation: using the [cvmfs](https://cernvm.cern.ch/) network file system and the [singularity](https://singularity.lbl.gov/) container.
 This way allows you to both develop Wire-Cell by itself and integrate it with other software frameworks such as LArSoft.

 ## CVMFS
 [CVMFS](https://cernvm.cern.ch/) (CernVM File System) is a utility that mounts remote directories over HTTP.
 CVMFS provides a simple way to distribute software binaries.
 Follow [Brett's instruction](https://github.com/WireCell/wire-cell-singularity/blob/master/cvmfs.org) for details of installation.
 For the lazy ubuntu'ers: